Activity 1.1 D

 “Working with those who have direct experience of the problem was observed to be critical to meeting the success criterion of improved solution. ” More Than Just Luck (Obrecht and Warner, 2016)

-- Wherever possible see if the end can articulate their perspective directly.
-If not, draw on insights you have from reviewing accountability feedback, and monitoring, evaluation and research reports.
+Wherever possible try to ensure that problem holders can articulate their perspective directly.
+If not, draw on insights you have from reviewing programme feedback, and monitoring, evaluation and research reports.
+Make sure you prep all participants to avoid negative stereotypes and ensure that they respect the dignity of all groups that may be discussed and profiled in workshop activities.